coralblocks/CoralQueue/README.md

 # CoralQueue
 CoralQueue is a ultra-low-latency, lock-free and garbage-free concurrent circular queue for inter-thread communication.
 It uses memory barriers instead of locks to allow Java Threads (producers and consumers) to exchange messages as fast as possible.
+For some performance numbers you can check [this link](https://www.coralblocks.com/index.php/coralqueue-performance-numbers/).

 It comes in many flavors for you to choose: Queue (one-producer-to-one-consumer), Multiplexer (many-producers-to-one-consumer), Demultiplexer (one-producer-to-many-consumers), MpMc (many-producers-to-many-consumers), etc.